KBNLresearch/xml-workshop/intro.md

 Therefore, it is possible to follow only the ElementTree or the Beautiful Soup lessons as the structure of both tracks is the same.
 For those without any background in Python or XML, or in need of a refresher course, we recommend starting with lesson one.
 For those with a background in either Python or XML, feel free to deep-dive into the later lessons and skip the introductions.

+To follow the course, an installation of Python 3 and Jupyter Notebooks is needed.

 The real-life XML examples are provided by the KB, the national library of the Netherlands.
 If you would like to know more about the datasets that are available, or would wish to use them, please contact dataservices@kb.nl